A Little Princess: Plot summary

-Captain Ralph Crewe, a wealthy English widower, has been raising his only child, a daughter named Sara, in India where he is stationed with the British Army.
+Captain Ralph Crewe, a wealthy English widower, has been raising his only child, a beautiful daughter named Sara, in India where he is stationed with the British Army.
 Because the Indian climate is considered too harsh for their children, British families living there traditionally send their children to boarding school back home in England.

 The Captain enrolls his seven-year-old daughter at an all-girls boarding school in London and pays the haughty headmistress, Miss Minchin, for special treatment and exceptional luxuries for Sara.
-Miss Minchin openly fawns over Sara for her money, but is secretly envious and dislikes Sara almost from the outset.
+Miss Minchin openly fawns over Sara but secretly resents her (as she does all her rich pupils) and is eager to milk her for as much money as she can.

-Intelligent, imaginative and kind, Sara sees through flattery and remains unspoiled; she embraces the status of a 'princess' accorded by the other students, and lives up to it with her compassion and generosity.
-She befriends Ermengarde, the school dunce; Lottie, a four-year-old student given to tantrums; and Becky, the stunted scullery maid.
+Intelligent, imaginative and kind, Sara sees through Miss Minchin's flattery and remains unspoiled; she embraces the status of a 'princess' accorded by the other students and lives up to it with her compassion and generosity.
+She befriends Ermengarde, the school dunce; Lottie, an undisciplined four-year-old student given to tantrums; and Becky, the stunted scullery maid.

 Four years later, Sara's eleventh birthday is celebrated at Miss Minchin's with a lavish party.
 Just as it ends, Miss Minchin learns of Captain Crewe's unfortunate demise due to jungle fever.
-Furthermore, the previously wealthy captain had lost his entire fortune by investing in a friend's diamond mines.
+Furthermore, his estate is bankrupt due to the captain's failed investments in diamond mining.
 Preteen Sara is left an orphan and a pauper with nowhere to go, while Miss Minchin is left with a sizable debt for Sara's school fees and luxuries.
-Infuriated and pitiless, yet aware of the reputational damage to the school if she turns Sara out, Miss Minchin takes away all of Sara's possessions (except for an old black frock and her doll, Emily), and makes her live in a cold and poorly furnished attic, forcing her to earn her keep by working as a servant.
+Infuriated and pitiless, yet aware of the reputational damage to the school if she turns Sara out, the miserly headmistress strips Sara of all her possessions except for her doll Emily and her tattered old black frock and moves her into the school's dusty and unheated attic.

-For the next two years Miss Minchin starves and overworks Sara, turning her into a menial servant and unpaid tutor, with the prospect of turning her into an underpaid teacher when she is old enough.
-Most of the students take their tone from Miss Minchin, but Sara is consoled by her few friends and uses her imagination to cope with her bleak existence.
+For the next two years Miss Minchin starves and overworks Sara, turning her into a menial servant and unpaid tutor.
+Most of the students take to abusing their former classmate, but Sara is consoled by her few friends and uses her imagination to cope with her bleak existence.
 She continues to be kind and polite to everyone, even her abusers, in the belief that conduct, not money, make a true princess.
-On one of the bleakest winter days when she herself is ravenous, she finds a coin and buys six buns, but gives a starving beggar-child five of them because the child is hungrier than she is.
+On one particular cold day, she finds a 4p coin to buy six fresh buns but ends up giving five of them to a beggar-child because the girl is hungrier than she is.
 This act of generosity impresses the baker, who takes the beggar-child in.